rhyslwells/Data-Archive/content/standardised/Code Diagrams.md

 ---
-aliases:
+aliases: []
 category: DEVOPS
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [communication, documentation]
-  - documentation
-  - communication
 ---
 Class Diagrams
 - Show the hierarchy and relationships of classes.
 See: [[Classes]] (Object-Oriented).